 Script: For highlights or short headlines and usually contains 1-2 words.

 Allura | Brusher | Clicker Script | Courgette | Euphoria Script | Grand Hotel | Great Vibes | Kaushan Script | Mr Dafoe | Niconne | Oloe Script | Parisienne | Pinyon Script | Satisfy | Yellowtail

 These are safe to use anywhere and everywhere.
 So worry no more!

 Helveticish | Libre Baskerville | Open Sans | PT Sans/Serif

-Here are some strong font combinations for you to use in your Canva designs.
+Here are some font combinations for your next Canva designs: